ryanjohnsontv/node-red-contrib-inovelli-notification-calculator/README.md

 If you notice any problems open an issue or a pull request, I'll respond ASAP.
 Thanks!

 ## Features
--   Support for OZW and Z-Wave JS (Requires Home Assistant 2021.4.0 or newer)
+-   Support for OpenZWave, Z-Wave (deprectaed), and Z-Wave JS (Requires Home Assistant 2021.4.0 or newer)
 -   Allows all fields to be controlled by the payload of an incoming message
 -   Use color-convert library to accept color names, RGB arrays, hexadecimals, or hue value as input
 -   Automatically convert input values to proper format (ie. "2 Hours" = 168 for Inovelli math)